-During a fire, products of combustion may include irritating/toxic hydrogen cyanide, isocyanate vapor, carbon monoxide, carbon dioxide, nitrogen oxides, dense smoke and corrosive, irritating or toxic fumes.
+During a fire, products of combustion may include irritating/toxic hydrogen cyanide, isocyanate vapor, carbon monoxide, carbon dioxide, nitrogen oxides, dense smoke and irritating or toxic fumes.

 Reacts vigorously with water at high temperatures.
 Closed containers may rupture violently when heated or contaminated with water.

-5.3 Special protective equipment and precautions for firefighters:
+5.3 Special protective equipment and precautions for fire-fighters:

 As for any fire, evacuate the area and fight the fire from a safe distance.
-Firefighters must wear full protective equipment including self-contained breathing apparatus with chemical protection clothing when exposed to decomposition products from this material.
+Firefighters must wear full protective equipment including positive pressure self-contained breathing apparatus and chemical protection clothing.